Building a Secure Rust IoT Gateway: From Edge to Cloud

 Functional Elements & Responsibilities

-Elements are deployable Rust services/crates within one containerized gateway binary, organized as modules.
+The functional elements are deployable Rust services/crates within one containerized gateway binary, organized as modules.

 Ingest Router